ryanrestine/HackTheBox_WriteUps/windows_machines/active_notes.md

 ```
 ![gpp_decrypt](../assets/active_assets/gpp_decrypt.png)

 Nice!
 We were very easily able to crack this password!
-Seems we may know have some credentials,
+Seems we may now have some credentials,
 `SVC_TGS:GPPstillStandingStrong2k18`, lets see what we can do with them.

 ### Kerberoasting